 - The division of property purchased during the marriage.

-If you choose to use a lawyer, the cost of your uncontested divorce will depend on where you live, who you hire and your fee arrangement.
-Many attorneys offer flat fees for uncontested divorces; others charge retainer fees, which act as deposits they bill against monthly for the hours they invest in cases.
+If you choose to use a lawyer, the cost of your dissolution depends on where you live, who you hire and your fee arrangement.
+Many attorneys offer flat fees for a dissolution.
+Others charge retainer fees, which act as deposits they bill against monthly for the hours they invest in cases.

 A divorce case is considered "contested" when the parties disagree on one or more issues.
 Even if couples agree that they want to get divorced, if they can’t have a complete agreement as to all of the issues then the divorce is considered contested.
 When this happens one party files a Petition for Dissolution of Marriage and requests court intervention.
 The other party is expected to respond accordingly.

 If you and your spouse are unable to mediate and come to an agreement on such issues as property division, child custody or spousal support your next step will be divorce court.
 You will both have to pay attorneys and other experts to advocate on your behalf in court.